maximrouf/RegionCapture/README.md

 	6. Enable "Show Texture" checkbox, to draw RenderTexture in GUI.

 	7. Set value from 0 to 10 in "Reduce Noise" range to reduce color noise in capturing image.

+	8. Enable "Check Marker Position" checkbox, to get state (see console messages) if the marker is out of bounds.

   Best Regards, Maxim Ruf